Topics in higher ramification theory I: ramification ideals: Preliminaries

 \pars The function

-preserves $\subseteq$, that is, if $I\subseteq J$, then $G_I\subseteq G_J\,$.
+from the set of ${\cal O}_L$-ideals to the set of upper ramification groups preserves $\subseteq$, that is, if $I\subseteq J$, then $G_I\subseteq G_J\,$.
 As ${\cal O}_L$ is a valuation ring, the set of its ideals is linearly ordered by inclusion.
-This shows that also the upper series of ramification groups is linearly ordered by inclusion.
+This shows that also the series of upper ramification groups is linearly ordered by inclusion.
 Note that in general, $\varphi$ will neither be injective nor surjective as a function to the set of normal subgroups of~$G$.
-This gives rise to the task to dertermine the smallest ideal that is sent by $\varphi$ to a group $G_I$ in its image.
-To this end, we define the $\cO_L$-ideals
+This gives rise to the task to determine the smallest ideal that is sent by $\varphi$ to a group $G_I$ in its image.
+To this end, for each subgroup $H$ of $G_{\cO_L}$ we define the $\cO_L$-ideal

 and consider the function